awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-mac-sec-getting-started.md

 ## Step 1: Create a connection<a name="step-create-connection"></a>

  To start using MACsec, you must turn the feature on when you create a dedicated connection\.
-For more information, see [Create a connection](create-connection.md)\.
+For more information, see [Create a connection using the Connection wizard](dedicated_connection.md#create-connection)\.

 ## \(Optional\) Step 2: Create a link aggregation group \(LAG\)<a name="step-create-lag"></a>